Remi-Coulom/joedb/doc/source/getting_started.rst

 for its build system, and `vcpkg <https://vcpkg.io/en/>`_ for its dependencies.
 So it should be portable to almost any platform.

-Note that joedb can work without any external dependencies, as pure standard C++.
-Each external dependencies provides extra optional features.
+Note that joedb can work without any external dependency, as pure standard C++.
+Each external dependency provides extra optional features.

 Windows
 ^^^^^^^